Frozen in Time: A Joint Video and Image Encoder for End-to-End Retrieval: Conclusion

 To conclude, we introduce a dual encoder model for end-to-end training of text-video retrieval, designed to take advantage of both large-scale image and video captioning datasets.
 Our model achieves state-of-the-art performance on a number of downstream benchmarks, however we note that the performance of our model is not saturated yet, and performance could be further improved by training on the full HowTo100M dataset, larger weakly paired image datasets such as Google3BN~\cite{jia2021scaling}, as well as multi-dataset combinations thereof.

 \textbf{Acknowledgements.} The authors would like to thank Samuel Albanie for his useful feedback.
-We are grateful for funding from a Royal Society Research Professorship, a Nielsen studentship, and a Google PhD Fellowship.
+We are grateful for funding from a Royal Society Research Professorship, EPSRC Programme Grant VisualAI EP/T028572/1, and a Google PhD Fellowship.